dcl-2018-01/curriculum/docs/vector-functions.md

 Matching many patterns
 ----------------------

-A similar problem is accidentally using a vectorised function as if it's a scalar function, making life harder for yourself.
+A similar problem is accidentally using a vectorized function as if it's a scalar function, making life harder for yourself.
 I'll illustrate the problem with a function that you'll already familiar with `stringr::str_detect()`.
 So far when you've used stringr, we've always used a single `pattern`.
 But imagine you have a new challenge: you have a single string and you want see which of a possible set of patterns it matches:

 ``` r
 private <- tribble(